2015 YOUTH AWARD

 World of Children connected Winnifred with Procter & Gamble’s Always Keeping Girls in School initiative in Sub-Saharan Africa and together, the three organizations have launched a three-party program to expand the Menstrual Pads for Dignity Project.
 Read more about the issue, and the project here.

-Working in partnership with private universities in Ghana, this program offers scholarships to brilliant but needy high school girls who would ordinarily not be able to afford the cost of a college education.
+Working in partnership with private universities in Ghana, she also started the Ghana Girls College Scholarship program which offers scholarships to brilliant but needy high school girls who would ordinarily not be able to afford the cost of a college education.
 Each participating university offers a tuition free scholarship to one girl each year, and the Foundation raises funds to support the student’s books, accommodations, and associated costs to attend the college.

 Winnifred is also a successful social entrepreneur.
 At the age of 15, Winnifred co-founded Ghana Bamboo Bikes, a socio-ecological green initiative that employs and trains youth in building high quality handcrafted bamboo bikes.
 Ghana Bamboo Bikes directs 15% of profits to funding EPF Educational Empowerment Initiative projects.